ZeyuGaoAi/SSMTL_CancerClassification/README.md

 #### Note that, `n-classes1` and `n-classes2` represent the number of classes for CRD and subtyping classifier, respectively.

 ### Prediction
-1. Set up the pathes of test data, model and results (you want to save).
+1. Set up pathes of test data, model and results (you want to save).

     For example: